 The Athena SWAN application process enables departments to reflect on, and celebrate, current organisational and cultural practices that promote gender equality.
-Athena SWAN also offers a valuable framework for introducing cultural changes that create a better working environment for both men and women.
-Soon, Athena Swan accreditation at Silver award level will be necessary when making funding applications to the NIHR, and it is expected other funding bodies will follow suit.
+Athena SWAN also offers a valuable framework for introducing sustainable cultural changes that create a better working environment for all.
+Athena Swan accreditation is an expectation by funders to demonstrate our commitment to diversity and inclusion.

 We are continuously seeking to improve our policies and practices and embed equality in our day-to-day activities.
 To view information about initiatives and policies where the Athena SWAN principles underpin the operations of the Department, please see the Working for NDM pages.
 From there you can access a wide breadth of pages with details on topics such as: flexible working, parents and carers policies, women in science and career profile podcasts, mentoring and coaching, careers sessions and resources, training and development to name a few.

 We are currently working from our Silver Athena SWAN Award Action Plan to implement initiatives to enhance the department for all.
 Click on the additional links on the left hand side of this page for more information and guidance on our Athena SWAN work.

 You can contribute ideas and feedback in a number of ways, including by contacting your Athena SWAN Self-Assessment Team (SAT), attending focus groups, completing surveys or by simply emailing the Athena SWAN Coordinator.

 If you are involved with any equality, diversity and inclusion initiatives, talks, events or research within the Department, please contact the Athena SWAN Coordinator (ASC).
 We would love to hear from you!
 The ASC keeps a record of action taken, tracks our progress against our targets and monitors impact from the work we do.
 In part this serves to adapt current initiatives, inform future action, as well as to strengthen our next Athena SWAN application renewal.